 The cohort were welcomed at the first networking event by QUT Vice-Chancellor Professor Margaret Sheil AO followed by an engaging and insightful Q&A with Ms Sallyanne Atkinson AO, former Lord Mayor of Brisbane facilitated by Madonna King, the Lead Facilitator for the QUT Pathways to Politics for Women program.

 The next intensive 2-day workshop in March included topics such as ‘From political vision to stump speech’, ‘Putting your best foot forward: Media Training’, ‘Policy Making’ and ‘On the campaign trail’.
 This workshop focused on the practical skills of being a politician and was pivotal in preparing the cohort for their final speech.
-The networking event for this workshop featured an invigorating fire-side conversation led by Madonna King with The Honourable Linda Lavarch, Former Minister for Justice and Attorney-General, and The Honourable Mary Crawford, Former Member for Forde.
+The networking event for this workshop featured an invigorating fire-side conversation led by Madonna King with Mrs Linda Lavarch, Former Minister for Justice and Attorney-General, and The Honourable Mary Crawford, Former Member for Forde.

 Due to the unfolding COVID-19 situation, the final workshop in April was offered online through a series of virtual engagement sessions over two weeks on topics such as ‘Moral Dilemmas in Politics’, ‘Social Media’ and ‘Creating Balance and Building Resilience’.
 Although originally planned to be conducted in Parliament House, the final speeches were delivered virtually with the quality and delivery of these speeches impressing our panel and mentors.